status-im/pluto/docs/concepts/Hook.md

 ### Views

 Views references are resolved as a function of one argument that returns hiccup data.
 The argument must be a map of key/value pairs.
-This map is used as value for `@properties` reference available in `let` blocks.
+This map is used as value for `properties` reference available in `let` blocks.